Youth Life Skills Resources

 Communication

 Oral communication is the dynamic process by which people exchange thoughts, ideas, and messages.
 Listening is the act of interpreting sounds and/or visual stimuli and using those interpretations to give them meaning.
-This evaluation assesses youth’s ability to communication by examining the frequency of use of the following skills that are needed to use effective communication practices.
+This survey assesses youth’s ability to communication by examining the frequency of use of the following skills that are needed to use effective communication practices.

 1. Awareness of one’s own styles of communication